nguyendinhthienloc/Sahur/notebooks/references/slides/Presentation.md

 **Relevance:**
 - Humans exhibit "Burstiness": a mix of simple and deeply complex sentences.
-- Desaire et al. noted that sentence length diversity is a key feature of human writing.
+- *Desaire et al. (2023)* noted that sentence length diversity is a key feature of human writing.

 **Calculation:**
 Using `spaCy` dependency parsing, we calculate the maximum depth from the `ROOT` verb to the furthest leaf node.